garyd203/flying-circus/README.md

 ## What It Is

-* A representation of an AWS Cloud Formation stack using Python objects (rather than, say, JSON or YAML or a Jinja template)
+* A DSL-like representation of an AWS Cloud Formation stack using Python objects (rather than, say, JSON or YAML or a Jinja template)
-* Enables easy use of coding constructs for compact code, code re-use, etc.
+* Enables easy use of coding constructs for compact code, testability, code re-use, etc.
 * Produces good practice, consistent, human-readable YAML

 ## What It Might Become (But Is Not Yet)